Dr. Sidney B. Fay, Professor of History at Harvard University, speaks at Commencement.

 In November the Alumnae Office sent out letters asking alumni what they were doing to aid the war effort.

 Vera Micheles Dean, Research Director of the Foreign Policy Association, speaks at Commencement.

-Grace B. Park, wife of Wheaton President J. Edgar Park, is an Honorary Degree Recipient.
+Grace B. Park, wife of Wheaton president, J. Edgar Park, is awarded an honorary degree.

 1944 - 1961Alexander H. Meneely